dbarnesmathworks/Quick-Data/README.md

 ## Installation

-1. Clone or download a released toolbox from this repository.
+1. Grab from the Releases the Quick Data Toolbox.
 2. In MATLAB, install the toolbox.

 ## Requirements